iamcal/lib_bcrypt/README.md

 </table>

 The default value is 8, which is pretty fast (though *much* slower than `md5()` or `sha1()`).
-You might want to pick a higher value, if you have beefy servers.
-The bigger the better, but balance it against how often your app need to validate logins.
-Allowing your servers to be DOS'd by submitted a few hundred login attempts per second would suck.
+You might want to pick a higher value if you have beefy servers.
+The bigger the better, but balance it against how often your app needs to validate logins.
+Allowing your servers to be DOS'd by submitting a few hundred login attempts per second would suck.

-Because the work factor is built into the hash, you can change the value you use over time in your application and the code that checks for valid passwords will not need to change.
+Because the work factor is built into the hash, you can change the value you use over time in your application and the code that checks for valid passwords will not need to be changed.

 ## But I already use some other (bad) hashing function!